PREMIER in San Diego

 Host of KPBS's "Spectrum" http://video.kpbs.org/show/spectrum/

-A musician, educator, composer, director, and performer, BJ has worked with the vocal dept. of Southwestern College since 2009; is host of KPBS Spectrum (airing every Saturday at 5:30PM), a program about arts and culture in SD; serves as baritone soloist at All Saints Episcopal Church in Hillcrest since 2010 and as an instructor/music director for J*Company Youth Theater since 2012.
-Composed original scores for San Diego-based short films (Mustang Love, The Fad and Furriest: A Documentary) with Cane Toad Productions, starred in short film Meetchu In Machu Picchu: A Musical Journey, by Larry Zieger.
-The voice of a character in the soundtrack to Dinner for God, a novel & CD by Rayme Sciaroni.
-In addition to having a private vocal studio, BJ is a vocal instructor at Francis Parker School and a frequent guest performer with the music ministry at the USD.
+A musician, educator, composer, director, and performer, BJ has worked with the vocal dept. of Southwestern College since 2009; host of KPBS Spectrum (airing every Saturday at 5:30PM), a program about arts and culture in SD; serves as baritone soloist at All Saints Episcopal Church in Hillcrest since 2010 and as an instructor/music director for J*Company Youth Theater since 2012.
+Composed original scores for San Diego-based short films (Mustang Love, The Fad and Furriest: A Documentary), starred in short film Meetchu In Machu Picchu: A Musical Journey, by Larry Zieger.
+Voice of a character in the soundtrack to Dinner for God, a novel & CD by Rayme Sciaroni.
+In addition to having a private vocal studio, BJ is a vocal instructor at Francis Parker School and a frequent guest performer with the music ministry at USD.

-Dancer, teacher, choreographer.
-As a teen, performed along side the “Bright Side Singers” in Bob Hope’s USO shows in California; singer and dancer for “Cabaret Review,” numerous productions with “Rhythm-Aire Players,” choreographed “Annie” and “Little Shop of Horrors” at the Lyceum.
+( Hedges & Joanne left) Joanne is a dancer, teacher, choreographer.
+As a teen, she performed alongside the “Bright Side Singers” in Bob Hope’s USO shows in California; singer and dancer for “Cabaret Review,” numerous productions with “Rhythm-Aire Players,” choreographed “Annie” and “Little Shop of Horrors” at the Lyceum.
 For the past twelve years on the teaching staff at several local dance studios including S.D.
 Danceworks and Culture Shock Dance Center.
 Please see more at: https://www.metrodancesd.com/joanne-lovejoy/